Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/animalery.md

 # [Sin](https://en.wikipedia.org/wiki/Thou_shalt_not_kill)-drome
 If a saint/prophet/pope/priest/ETC defies God, they are no different from the [snake](https://youtu.be/0E00Zuayv9Q).
-<br>If God contradicts God; whatever was first is probably God, and the rest is probably fraudulent.
+<br>If God contradicts God; whatever was first is probably God, and the rest is probably fraudulent ∵ if you're debugging your preaching efforts, [as long as buddha is in your heart](https://en.wikipedia.org/wiki/Shaolin_Temple_(1982_film))...

 *Some"-thing" about [Stockholm syndrome](https://youtu.be/C25qzDhGLx8)...